-How old is old?
-With cats, as with people, it varies by individual.
-Some cats act old and crotchety when they are 7 or 8, while others still act like kittens when they are 12 or 13.
-Most cats, though, start to enter their senior years when they are 8 to 10 years old.
+Most cats, though, start to enter their senior years when they are eight to ten years old.
 The signs of aging set in when cells start to deteriorate faster than they can repair themselves.
 It often happens so gradually that we don’t notice at first.

 Signs Your Cat Is Becoming A Senior

 It’s easy to miss some of the signs that a cat is slowing down.
 Engage your senses of sight, smell, and touch to help you assess your cat’s well being.

 You might notice that your cat moves a little more slowly when they stand up, that they feel a little bonier when you pet them, or that their breath could use a little freshening.

 Other signs of increasing age are dry fur, flaky skin, and a thinning coat.

 They might be less active than in the past, and maybe they don’t come running anymore at the sound of the can opener—possibly because they can’t hear it as well.

 When you trim their nails, they seem more brittle.